What is the meaning of the Greek word porneia in the Bible?

 Verein D. Verbrugge in the New International Dictionary of New Testament Theology writes . . .

 Rab.
 Jud. frowned on any kind of prostitution or extramarital sexual intercourse.
 Incest and all kinds of unnatural sexual intercourse were viewed as porneia.

 How Porneia Is Used In the New Testament

 1 Corinthians 7:2 makes it clear that porneia refers to sexual intercourse and sexual activity.

 But because of immoralities, each man should have relations with his own wife and each woman with her own husband.
 1 Corinthians 7:2 (NASB)

 The word “immoralities” in this verse is translated from porneia.
 This helps us understand that porneia refers to some form of sexual activity, including sexual intercourse.
 The following chart shows us how porneia is used in the New Testament and helps us understand the breadth of the meaning of porneia.

-The Greek word porneia includes all illicit sexual intercourse or sexual activity.
-The word can refer to prostitution, extramarital sexual intercourse, paedophilia, promiscuity, homosexuality, lesbianism, incest, premarital sex and bestiality.
+Every sexual sin is repugnant to God.
+The Greek word porneia is a sin that includes a wide range of illicit sexual intercourse or sexual activity.
+The word can refer to prostitution, sexual intercourse outside of marriage, pedophilia, promiscuity, homosexuality, lesbianism, incest, premarital sex and bestiality.

 1. Balz and Schneider.
 Exegetical Dictionary of the New Testament.
 Eerdmans Publishing Com.
 1993. pp. 137-139.